ahernandez577/portfolio/content/projects/creations/bosh-agents.md

   "image": "/img/circleci-workflow.webp",
   "link": "https://github.com/withoutanymilk/Project-Roguelie",
   "image": "/img/ProjectNexusMainMenu.png",
-  "description": "PROJECT NEXUS \"<em>is about a hero will defeat the enemies and help free his people! </em>\" Used Unity game engine in order to create the game and coding in C#.
+  "description": "PROJECT NEXUS \"<em>is about a hero who will defeat the enemies and help free his people! </em>\" Used Unity game engine in order to create the game and coding in C#.
 Used different object oriented programming concepts such as polymorphism, and inheritance.
 Used git and Github for version control and collaboration.
 Worked on enemy sprite animations; used blend trees and state machine for animations.", "tags": ["DevOps","BOSH", "Java", "Atlassian Ecosystem", "monit", "python", "xml/xslt", "bash/shell","REST APIs"], "fact": "",
   "featured":true
 }

-BOSH (Bosh Outer SHell) "...<em> is an open source tool for release engineering, deployment, lifecycle management, and monitoring of distributed systems.</em>" And it's amazingly powerful.
-This examples uses BOSH to provision an Alassian vendor app running on JDK along with the support Postgres database and agents to support it.
-The releases manages the health of services and will automatically provision, start/stop processes across the various services.
+PROJECT NEXUS "...<em> This project is a Top Down Roguelike for Windows 10/11 called Project Nexus.
+Developed using the Unity Game Engine and intended for a wide audience of casual gamers</em>" The purpose of this game is to entertain and immerse the user in a vivid gameplay experience, through which the user must defeat the number of enemies in each dungeon on the map in a series of rooms of varying difficulties.
+The enemies will try to approach and kill you and you must shoot/slash them in order to advance to the next room.
+In order to beat the game the player must advance to the final boss room and defeat the <em>Demon Lord</em> to break calamity of the death loop.